mutkukucuk/Filament-Climate-Monitor/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![ESPHome](https://img.shields.io/badge/ESPHome-Compatible-blue)

-**Filament-Climate-Monitor** is a simple system to track temperature and humidity in 3D printer filament storage boxes.
-It keeps filament dry to avoid print issues.
-Using a DHT22 sensor, it sends data to Home Assistant every 15 seconds while awake.
-Built with ESPHome, it uses deep sleep to save power and is powered by a 5000mAh LiPo battery with a TP4056 charger module.
+**Filament-Climate-Monitor** is a system to monitor temperature and humidity in 3D printer filament storage boxes, ensuring filament stays dry for optimal printing.
+It uses a DHT22 sensor to send data to Home Assistant every 15 seconds while awake.
+Built with ESPHome, it features deep sleep for power efficiency and is powered by a 5000mAh LiPo battery with a TP4056 charger module.

 ## Project Description

-High humidity can ruin 3D printer filament, leading to bad prints.
-This project measures temperature and humidity with a DHT22 sensor and sends data to Home Assistant for monitoring or alerts.
-It uses an ESP32 Dev Module, runs on battery or USB, and wakes every 6 hours for 15 seconds to save power.
+High humidity can damage 3D printer filament, causing print failures.
+This project uses a DHT22 sensor to measure temperature and humidity, sending data to Home Assistant for monitoring or alerts.
+Running on an ESP32 Dev Module, it wakes every 6 hours for 15 seconds to conserve power, operating on battery or USB.

 ### Features
-* Tracks temperature and humidity with DHT22.
+* Monitors temperature and humidity with DHT22.
 * Sends data to Home Assistant every 15 seconds while awake.
-* Simple setup with ESPHome and OTA updates.
+* Easy setup with ESPHome and OTA updates.
 * Deep sleep for extended battery life with a 5000mAh LiPo.

 ### Project Images